nnovitsky/ece458/DEPLOYMENT.md

     }
   }
 ```
-Last, we will create a `location / {}` block to match all other requests.
+Last, we will create a `location /api {}` to direct to our Django endpoints.
 Inside of this location, we will include the standard proxy_params file included with Nginx and then pass traffic to the socket that our Gunicorn process created.

 ```
 server {